-Multiserver networks that don't meet the default criteria listed above should consider doing the following:

-- ◆ If consistent time with UTC is important, consider "Using External Time Synchronization" on page 5. - ◆ If you maintain slow WAN links, consider using a "Custom Configuration List" on page 15. - ◆ If you have more than seven primary time servers, and you are "Using a Time Provider Group" on page 12, implement additional time provider groups synchronized to the same external time source.
+- "Identifying an Efficient Time Source and Configuration" on page 26 - "Determining an Efficient Configuration" on page 27 - Multiserver networks that don't meet the default criteria listed in "Time Servers" on page 12 (under Single Reference Time Servers) should consider doing the following: - If consistent time with UTC is important, consider "Using External Time Synchronization" on page 12. - If you maintain slow WAN links, consider using a "Custom Configuration List" on page 20. - If you have more than seven primary time servers, and you are using a Time Provider Group as described in "Time Servers" on page 12, implement additional time provider groups synchronized to the same external time source.

-The standard format used for times and time offsets is [+|-] HH:MM:SS.
-In practice, only the significant portion of the time need be specified (+7:0:0) is the same as 7).
+◆ The standard format used for times and time offsets is [+|-] HH:MM:SS.
+In practice, only the significant portion of the time need be specified (+7:0:0 is the same as 7).

-In addition, the examples used here show the colon as a time separator.
-The actual character used as the time separator is determined by the country information for each server.
-In most instances in NetWare, input and output routines dealing with dates and times are language enabled to use the locally preferred format and characters.
+In addition, the example used here shows the colon as a time separator.
+The character used as the time separator is determined by the country information for each server.
+In most instances, input and output routines dealing with dates and times are language enabled to use the locally preferred format and characters.